svennorge/FEND-web_foundation-final/README.md

 04.06.18 Back after vacation

+08.06.18 Submited

+09.06.18 Puzzled with feedback

-10.06.18 3rd Submit.
-No change as review discovered a missing logo.
+11.06.18 3rd Submit.
+No change only name of logo as review discovered a missing logo.
 I was only able to find type

 ## Main Structure
 Responsive design using 3 media queries based on css files